- Category: Thermal

 Keadby 2 decision

-We are holding some drop in sessions to let residents and other stakeholders know about the final Keadby 2 project and the construction phase.
-Please see the 'Drop in sessions' section below.
+We held some drop in sessions in September 2018 to let residents and other stakeholders know about the final Keadby 2 project and the construction phase.
+Please see the 'Drop in sessions' section below for more information.

 Keadby Power Station